-So why do some blogs make so much money that they can quite their jobs while some are barely paying their blog expenses.
-Let’s discuss that; shall we?
+So why do some blogs make so much money that they can quit their jobs while some are barely paying their blog expenses?

 I have to be honest.
 I hated ads so when I started my blogs I refused to have any advertising on my blogs.
 All my blog expenses came from my own pocket.
 Yep!!
-I was and still am a professional cake decorator, which is almost like a full time job.
+I was a professional cake decorator, which is almost like a full-time job.

 As time went by blog expenses started going up.
-Hosting, themes, plugins, security, backups, web developers, etc, etc, etc.
+Hosting, themes, plugins, security, backups, web developers, etc.

 Those of you that already own a blog will understand when I say, your blog is close to your heart, so you want to make sure it looks great.
-You wanna dress it up.
-Right?
-Just like we dress our home, it’s a reflection of us.
+You wanna dress it up?
+Just like we dress our home, it's a reflection of us.

-Those of you that do not have a blog I have a step by step post on How to start a food blog.
-And if you’ve been on any of my blog long enough you know you can count on me if you have any questions.
+For those of you that do not have a blog, I have a step-by-step post on How to start a food blog/create a cake website.
+If you've been on any of my blogs long enough you know you can count on me if you have any questions.

-Now I could just give you loads of links to access so you can get started and if that’s what you want than just scroll to the bottom half of this post.
-But; I think there is more on how to monetizing a blog than just links.
+Now I could just give you loads of links to access so you can get started.
+But; I think there is more to how to monetize a blog than just links.

+TRUST!!!
 Your blog content is what people come to your blog for.
 When they like your content, they share your views they connect with you.
 This connection is what creates that trust.
 If they trust you they use your recommendations.
 When they click on your recommendations they use your links.
-(I do have a post dedicated to Finding Blogging Content because it’s so so important.
-Do take a moment to read it)

-Personally I believe there is a right way and a wrong way on how to monetize a blog.
-The wrong way can peeve people off.
+I believe there is, a right way and a wrong way to monetize a blog.
+And, the wrong way can peeve people off.